-Thursday years 3,4, 5 & 6 Keston CE primary school after school Games Design computer code club
+Thursday after school Years 3,4, 5 & 6 Keston CE primary school Scratch games coding club

-Activity options & fees - Summer term 2020
+Activity options & fees - Autumn term 2020

 NOTE: Your child must attend the school to join this club but need NOT have attended a free Taster or Trial session.

 Suitable for beginners and younger children, this fun activity involves creating games using Scratch, a friendly, visual yet powerful coding platform.
 Students are taught creative coding techniques, and are then encouraged to put into practice what they have learnt, adding their own ideas, experimenting and creating their own games.

 Scratch games programmingis more than fun, its inspiring and educational too.
 Scratch utilises a simple Lego like visual coding interface in which blocks can be combined to create powerful processes called algorithms.
 Young learners soon grasp the idea and before long are able to create movement and interaction.
 Under instruction they learn how to create player controlled, and automated, animations, collisions, and chases which delight and empower their imaginations.

 Scratch has a powerful image creation feature so students can create their own characters, objects and backdrops.
 We also have a scanner so students can bring in drawings and paintings and integrate them into their games.